royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/DEV-README.md

     * main:                   Run the __main__ module code, passing arguments to the module.
 Example: task main -- --version
     * metrics:                Analyze the code.
     * pre-commit:             Must pass before allowing version control commit.
+    * reuse-disable:          Disable using SPDX reuse for enforcing copyright and license.
+    * reuse-enable:           Enable using SPDX reuse for enforcing copyright and license.
+    * reuse-lint:             Perform reuse checks if pyproject.toml: tools.taskfile.reuse is set to "enabled"
     * serve-docs:             Start the documentation server and open browser at localhost:8000.
     * switch-to-hatch:        Switch development to use hatch instead of poetry.
     * switch-to-poetry:       Switch development to use poetry instead of hatch.
+    * switch-to-setuptools:   Switch development to use setuptools.
     * tests:                  Run the unit tests for the supported versions of python.
     * version:                Run the project, having it return its version.